seth-1/seth-1.github.io/courseSetup.md

 ---
-page.title: Getting started with R
+title: "Getting started with R"
 ---